 Never clean any part of the filter in tap water or detergent; they will kill the good bacteria, harming your fish.

 If your décor and ornaments are starting to look grimy, the easiest way to clean them is to remove them from the tank and give them a proper clean with our aquarium ornament cleaner, carefully following the manufacturer’s instructions.

 The good news is that regular aquarium maintenance helps reduce dirty build-up on ornaments.

 Remove dead leaves during your water change and take the time to prune damaged ends and excessive growth.

 When it’s time to top up your aquarium with fresh water, make sure you treat tap water with a dechlorinator like Bioactive Tapsafe.

 This will remove harmful chemicals or heavy metals.
 Before you add the new water, be careful to check it’s at the same temperature as the water in your aquarium.

 If you keep tropical fish, use a heater to warm the water or add a little warm water to the bucket until it’s at the right temperature, checking with an aquarium thermometer.

 For cold water aquariums, simply leave the bucket of new water to settle to room temperature.
 Use a jug to gently pour the water back into the aquarium, so your fish aren’t shocked by the rapid water change.

-Start by testing your aquarium water for Ammonia, Nitrate, Nitrite and the pH level using an aquarium water test kit.
+Start by testing your aquarium water for Ammonia, Nitrate, Nitrite and the pH level using an Complete aquarium dip test kit.